This hearty five-bean vegetable soup is a great dish for a cold winter afternoon with your family.

 When you don’t eat meat, hearty soups are a necessity.
-Even if you do eat meat, a hearty, comforting soup like this one is ideal for a weeknight dinner.
+Even if you do eat meat, a hearty, comforting soup like this bean vegetable soup is ideal for a weeknight dinner.

-We recently stocked up on a variety of dried beans from the bulk section at our local store and were surprised at the high quality (organic) and super low price!
-We’ve been making a concerted effort to check the bulk section for pantry staples before heading straight to packaged items, and we’re doing our best to bring reusable produce bags so we don’t have to waste plastic/unnecessary packaging.
-We’ve also found that storing bulk foods in our pantry helps with organization, which means we can actually see everything we’ve purchased and thus spend less money at the store!
+We recently stocked up on a variety of dried beans from the bulk section at our local store.
+We’ve been making a concerted effort to check the bulk section for pantry staples before heading straight to packaged items.
+Were also doing our best to bring reusable produce bags so we don’t have to waste plastic/unnecessary packaging.
+We’ve also found that storing bulk foods in our pantry helps with organization!
+This means we can actually see everything we’ve purchased and thus spend less money at the store!

 Dried beans are surprisingly easy to cook with.
-For some reason or another, we’ve always been a bit intimidated by dried beans – we’d buy a bag and let them sit in the pantry until so much time had passed that we couldn’t remember buying them.
-Now, with our resolution to use less packaging and plastic, we’ve been forced (in a positive way) to give them a chance.
-To prep these beans for the soup, we poured 2 1/2 cups of mixed beans into a pot, covered with water (3 inches above beans), added a touch of salt, boiled for 2-3 mins and then turned off the heat and let sit covered for 1 – 1 1/2 hours.
+For some reason or another, we’ve always been a bit intimidated by dried beans.
+We’d buy a bag and let them sit in the pantry until so much time had passed that we couldn’t remember buying them.
+Now, with our resolution to use less packaging and plastic, we’ve been forced to give them a chance.
+To prep these beans for the soup, we poured 2 1/2 cups of mixed beans into a pot.
+We then covered with water (3 inches above beans), added a touch of salt.
+We let it boil for 2-3 mins and then turned off the heat and let sit covered for 1 – 1 1/2 hours.

 If you only have one or two types of dried beans in your pantry, simply substitute for whatever you have on hand.
 We used a mix of garbanzo, kidney, navy, pinto and black beans – about a half cup of each.
 As the men in our house do eat meat, we served theirs with a bit of chorizo.
 If part of your family eats meat and the other does not (like our family), simply divide the soup once it’s finished cooking and add meat to one half.
 We’ve included directions below for both options.
 Don’t forget to serve with warm, crusty bread!Print